 Very high energy prices are hurting the economy.
 The European Central Bank estimated before the invasion that the energy price shocks will reduce GDP growth by around 0.5 percentage points in 2022.
 Continued high energy prices are likely to increase poverty and affect business competitiveness.
 Energy-intensive industries in particular have faced higher manufacturing costs.
 High energy prices also mean higher prices for other commodities, notably food.
 A combination of higher energy, transport and higher food prices would exacerbate the pressure on low income households, with increased risks of poverty.

 The Commission’s toolbox of October 2021 has helped mitigate the impact of high energy prices.
 The measures should be continued as long as necessary.

+To address the current emergency, the Commission will look into all possible options for emergency measures to limit the contagion effect of gas prices in electricity prices, such as temporary price limits.
+It will consult as a matter of urgency all concerned actors and propose options in the coming weeks.

-The Commission will assess options to optimise the electricity market design to reap the benefits from low cost energy.
-It will take into account the final report of the European Union Agency for the Cooperation of Energy Regulators (ACER) and other contributions on the functioning of the electricity market and on benefits and drawbacks of alternative electricity pricing mechanisms.
+The Commission will also assess options to optimise the electricity market design to reap the benefits from low cost energy.
+It will take into account the final report of the European Union Agency for the Cooperation of Energy Regulators (ACER) and other contributions on the functioning of the electricity market on benefits and drawbacks of alternative electricity pricing mechanisms.
+It will follow up as appropriate to keep electricity affordable without disrupting supply and further investment in the green transition.

 Mitigating retail prices and supporting heavily exposed companies